SystemsApproach/tcpcc/README.rst

 terms of the `Creative Commons (CC BY-NC-ND 4.0)
 <https://creativecommons.org/licenses/by-nc-nd/4.0>`__ license.
 The
 community is invited to contribute corrections, improvements, updates, and new material under the same terms.
+While this license does not automatically grant the right to make derivative works, we are keen to discuss derivative works (such as translations) with interested parties.
+Please reach out to `discuss@systemsapproach.org <mailto:discuss@systemsapproach.org>`__.

 If you make use of this work, the attribution should include the following information:

 | *Title: TCP Congestion Control: A Systems Approach*
-| *Authors: Larry Peterson, Larry Brakmo, and Bruce Davie*
+| *Authors: Larry Peterson, Lawrence Brakmo, and Bruce Davie*
 | *Source:* https://github.com/SystemsApproach/tcpcc
 | *License:* \ `CC BY-NC-ND 4.0 <https://creativecommons.org/licenses/by-nc-nd/4.0>`__